sgjava/install-zabbix/README.md

 ## Move DB script
 This assumes you ran install.sh above.
 It's handy to move the MySQL data directory to a NFS share if you are running Zabbix Server off an SD card for instance.
-This
 * `cd ~/install-zabbix`
 * Change configuration values as needed
 * `./movedb.sh`